Hangul Fonts Dataset: a Hierarchical and Compositional Dataset for Investigating Learned Representations: The Hangul Fonts Dataset

 \section{The Hangul Fonts Dataset}

-The Korean writing system (Hangul) was invented in the year 1444 to promote literacy~\cite{hangul2}.
-Since the writing system was created at one time for a specific purpose, the exact geometrical rules for combining glyphs into syllable blocks are known.
-The Hangul alphabet consists of 19 initial consonants, 21 medial vowels, and 27+1 final consonants (including no final consonant) which generate $19\times21\times28=11,172$ possible Hangul character blocks each of which corresponds to a syllable.
-Not all blocks/syllables are used in written/spoken Korean, however all 11,172 blocks were generated for use in this dataset.
-Additionally, there are redundant characters across the initial, medial, and final positions that are known~\cite{hangul1}.
-The dataset consists of all blocks drawn in 35 different open-source fonts from~\citep{naverfonts, googlefonts} along with single character images and a number of generative labels for blocks and characters for a total of 391,020 images.
+The Korean writing system (Hangul) was created in the year 1444 to promote literacy~\cite{hangul2}.
+Since the Hangul writing system was partially motivated by simplicity and regularity, the rules for combining phoneme characters (and their respective glyphs) into syllables (blocks) are regular and well specified.
+The Hangul alphabet consists of jamo (characters) broken into 19 initial consonants, 21 medial vowels, and 27+1 final consonants (including no final consonant) which generate $19\times21\times28=11,172$ possible character blocks each of which corresponds to a syllable.
+Not all combinations are used in the Korean language, however all possible blocks were generated for use in this dataset.
+The Hangul Fonts Dataset (HFD) uses this prescribed structure as annotations for each image.
+The dataset consists of images of all blocks drawn in 35 different open-source fonts from~\citep{naverfonts, googlefonts, seoulfonts, iropkefonts} for a total of 391,020 annotated images.

-The Hangul blocks can be described most simply as having initial, medial, and final independent generative variables.
-However, there are other sets of generative variables that can be used to describe the dataset.
-Some of these other variables have hierarchical structure which is induced by the geometrical layout of the blocks.
-Others have compositional structure through the repeated use and combination of glyphs (after a set of possible translations, rotations, and scalings) within and across the initial, medial, and final locations.
-Together, these different descriptions of the data facilitate investigation into what aspects of this structure deep networks will learn when trained on this dataset.
+Each Hangul block can be annotated most simply as having initial, medial, and final (IMF) independent generative variables.
+However, there are also variables corresponding to a geometrical hierarchy and variables corresponding to compositions of glyphs.
+The hierarchical variables are induced by the geometrical layout of the blocks.
+There are common atomic glyphs used across the initial, medial, and final characters (after a set of possible translations, rotations, and scalings)~\cite{hangul1}.
+The compositional variables indicate which atomic glyphs are used for each block (in a ``bag-of-atoms'' representation).
+Together, these different descriptions of the data facilitate investigation into what aspects of this structure representation learning methods will learn when trained on the HFD.